THIS DATE IN HISTORY: Oct. 8

 1971: Craig Patrick becomes the first third-generation player in NHL history when he plays for the California Golden Seals in a 4-4 opening-night tie against the visiting Los Angeles Kings.
 His father (Lynn Patrick) and grandfather (Lester Patrick), are members of the Hockey Hall of Fame.

 1975: The longest consecutive games played streak in NHL history begins when Doug Jarvis of the Canadiens plays the first of 964 straight games.
 Jarvis starts the streak with Montreal, continues it with the Washington Capitals and ends it with the Hartford Whalers on Oct.
 10, 1987.

 1983: Regular-season overtime returns to the NHL for the first time since 1942.
-After Bobby Nystrom ties the game with 56 seconds remaining in the third period, Bob Bourne scores in OT to give the visiting New York Islanders an 8-7 victory against the Washington Capitals.
+After Bobby Nystrom ties the game with 56 seconds remaining in the third period, Bob Bourne scores in OT to give the New York Islanders an 8-7 victory against the Washington Capitals at Capital Centre.

-1993: The Mighty Ducks of Anaheim play their first NHL game and lose to the Red Wings 7-2 at Arrowhead Pond (now Honda Center).
+1993: The Mighty Ducks of Anaheim play their first NHL game and lose to the Red Wings 7-2 at Arrowhead Pond.
 Defenseman Sean Hill scores the first goal in Mighty Ducks history, at 4:13 of the second period to make it 3-1, but Detroit scores the next four before Troy Loney's third-period power-play goal for Anaheim.
-The Mighty Ducks finish their first NHL season 33-46-5.
+The Mighty Ducks finish their first NHL season 33-46 with five ties.